jannaee/hackapp/README.md

 ### Past as a professional programmer
 Yes, I have worked as a programmer.
 I worked as a Front-end developer for 1.5 years in the corporate marketing department of EverBank.
 When I began at EverBank, I started as a junior web designer and was tasked with maintaining website html/css code.

-A few years later, after convincing my boss to assign me projects of more complex nature that required javascript solutions, I continued work as a front-end developer.
-My tasks included creating ways to import data dynamically from databases, displaying up to date rates on dynamic banners, and creating animations with javascript frameworks like Raphaeljs.
-My other tasks included maintaining javascript libraries built by my predecessor, researching and implementing new features requested by stakeholders, and troubleshooting javascript related bugs.
+A few years later, after convincing my boss to assign me projects requiring javascript solutions, I continued working there as a front-end developer.
+My tasks included creating ways to import data dynamically from databases, displaying up-to-date rates on dynamic banners, and creating animations with javascript frameworks like Raphaeljs.
+My other tasks included maintaining javascript libraries built by my predecessor, researching and implementing new features requested by stakeholders, and troubleshooting and resolving javascript related bugs.

+### Do you have a Computer Science degree or are you seeking one?
+I do not have a Computer Science degree but I wish I had one.